 The finished hardness requirement for most hot coiled custom coil springs is in the range of Rockwell C 44-49.
 In cases involving special materials and improved surfaces, final hardness as high as Rockwell C 53 may be necessary to withstand and design stresses.
 It should be noted that as hardness increases above Rockwell C 48 ductility and toughness of the steel falls off rapidly.
 Custom coil springs made to a hardness of Rockwell C53, for example have been known to shatter under a constant load.
 A wire manufacturer should be consulted for the best and most readily available alloy and optimum hardness for each application.

 Custom hot-coiled coil springs are usually preset.
 They are wound to a length greater than the finished length, heat treated, then compressed solid one or more times to bring them to the specified length.
-Presetting introduces beneficial residual stresses which allow the springs to support greater loads than would otherwise be possible.
+Presetting introduces beneficial residual stresses which allow the steel coil springs to support greater loads than would otherwise be possible.
 This does not increase service life.
 Actually, since it allows higher stresses, presetting can materially decrease the service life.

-Service life is increased by shot peening, which is particularly effective when both the hardness and working stress are high.
+Industrial coil spring service life is increased by shot peening, which is particularly effective when both the hardness and working stress are high.
 Hot-rolled bars, even when ordered as special bar quality, can have seams and significant decarburization.
 Making the material acceptable requires 90 percent minimum surface coverage and high peening intensities usually in the range of .006 - .010 C. Turned or centerless ground bars require less intensive peening typically in the range .012 - .020 A, but still with 90 percent coverage.

 Rust leads to pitting and pitting to early failure, so some form of protective finish is recommended.
 The kind of coating required will depend on the environment which the springs are expected to encounter in storage and service.
 Commonly used coatings, and, in some in-stances, cadmium or zinc plating.